yanwengong/cancer_systems_biology_short_course.github.io/README.md

 ## Give cluster identities

 By examing the heatmap and marker gene expressions, we can assign cell label to each cluster.
+Then, we save the integrated object for future use.

 | Cluster ID        | Markers           | Cell Type  |
 | ------------- |:-------------:| -----:|